Bruce Beresford-Redman: Extradition

 On July 12, 2011, US magistrate Jacqueline Chooljian determined that Beresford-Redman should be sent to Mexico because there was enough circumstantial evidence to show probable cause that he might have murdered his wife.
 US prosecutors had reviewed the case made by Mexican authorities and deemed sufficient evidence to show possible motives for him to have killed his wife including: collecting insurance money; getting sole custody of their children; and continuing an extramarital affair.

 Beresford-Redman waived further appeals and was extradited to Mexico on February 8, 2012.
-A judge found sufficient evidence that Beresford-Redman murdered his wife and on February 15, 2012 ordered that he remain in custody pending adjudication.
+A judge found sufficient evidence that Beresford-Redman murdered his wife and on February 15, 2012, ordered that he remain in custody pending adjudication.

 Conviction

 On March 12, 2015, Beresford-Redman was convicted of murdering his wife, and sentenced to 12 years in prison by Judge Víctor Manuel Echeverría Tun.
 Beresford-Redman has appealed.
 The prosecution considered the sentence to be unduly lenient, and left open the possibility of also appealing.

 From November 2014 Beresford-Redman was incarcerated in a jail in Cancún before and after sentencing.
-Other witnesses either did not appear or supported the defence.
+Other witnesses either did not appear or supported the defense.

 In a video diary made during his incarceration Beresford-Redman had claimed that much of the evidence against him was reportedly contaminated in police custody, and minute amounts of blood in the hotel room where the family stayed did not belong to Mônica Beresford-Redman per DNA testing.

 As of September 2015, he had not seen his children in almost four years.